 - a summary of the marketing, sales and business plan;

 - a description of the communications strategy specifying why consumers will desire/accept the product innovation, key messages, and media channels for consumers and/or buyers/distributors.

-Shortlisted teams will present their products to the dragons will be held at Campden BRI in 5 June 2018 and the winners will be announced on the following day at Campden BRI Day.
+Shortlisted teams will present their products to the dragons at Campden BRI on 5 June 2018 and the winners will be announced on the following day at Campden BRI Day.